pioneers/PieCentral/README.md

 reading is out of the scope of this protocol, and a section on sensor types will be added in as the types of sensors provided in the kit are decided upon.

-SensorUpdates are formatted identically to SubscriptionSensorUpdates, but they are sent in response to SensorUpdate requests a single time and not periodically.

 A table of Sensor Types is given below.

     +---------+---------------+